hudson155/osiris-ai/osiris-tracing/README.md

 # Osiris Tracing

-Osiris's **tracing module** lets you add arbitraty listeners to LLM requests and agentic executions, as well as pipe those listeners to tracing tools such as Langfuse.
+Osiris's **tracing module** lets you add arbitrary listeners to LLM requests and agentic executions, as well as pipe those listeners to tracing tools such as Langfuse.

 For Langfuse-specific tracing, see [osiris-langfuse-tracing](../osiris-langfuse/tracing).